Arduino/Android 4 Zone Speaker Selector

 There’s a great pre-made relay module that I bought to simplify the construction of this whole thing.
 It is marketed as being Arduino compatible, but really anything with low voltage driver output would work, and it really simplifies the relays.
 SainSmart 8-Channel 5V Relay Module for Arduino

-Here it is hooked up:
+Here is my original version (solder-method) all hooked up:

 And the whole system: